 sudo sysctl vm.swappiness=1

-Step 3: Permanent Swappiness Change
+Step 3: Permanently Change the Swappiness Value

 sudo nano /etc/sysctl.conf

-In the file, add or modify the following line to set the desired swappiness value:
+Add or modify the following line to set the desired swappiness value:

 vm.swappiness = NEW_VALUE